YVR - NRT

 The average price of all round-trip flights from Vancouver Intl Airport to Tokyo Narita Airport clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to Tokyo Narita Airport on a Monday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Sunday is the most expensive day to fly from Vancouver to Tokyo Narita Airport.
-For your return ticket, we recommend flying on a Monday and avoiding Sundays for the best deals.
+For your return ticket, we recommend flying on a Monday and avoiding Thursdays for the best deals.

 What is the cheapest month to fly from Vancouver Intl Airport to Tokyo Narita Airport?